Execution of Sambhaji

 Sambhaji, the second Maratha king, was put to death by order of the Mughal emperor Aurangzeb in the 17th century.
 The conflicts between the Mughals and the Deccan Sultanates, which resulted in the downfall of the Sultanates, paved the way for tensions between the Marathas and the Mughals.
-During the Deccan Wars, Aurangzeb was drawn to southern India due to the Maratha attack on Burhanpur and his rebellious son Muhammad Akbar who sought support from the Maratha monarch, Sambhaji.
+During the Deccan Wars, Aurangzeb was drawn to southern India due to the Maratha attack on Burhanpur and his rebellious son, Muhammad Akbar who was supported by Sambhaji.
 After some battles and skirmishes, the Mughal commander Muqarrab Khan captured Sambhaji along with some of his officers.
 They were executed by the command of Aurangzeb at Tulapur in modern-day Maharashtra.